kevinslin/h7b-dendron-netlify/vault/notes.tutorial.dendron.md

 - with this Netlify workflow, I just need to push updated contents to GitHub repo with command `Dendron: Workspace: Sync`, and all of the built process will be executed automatically by Netlify.

 [[Workflow|notes.tutorial.dendron.publish-github-pages]] to publish vault via GitHub Pages

+I can also use Obsidian on iOS with [[Breadcrumbs plugin|notes.tutorial.obsidian-md.hierarchical-notes]] to view and edit my Dendron vault on iPhone.